 Older children are much more flexible than babies, so you can change things more at your convenience.
 I want them sleeping until the right time at the time change, but I don’t mind working with lunch, dinner, naps, and bedtime after the time change.

-Take note that while Kaitlyn is this flexible at 18 months, Brayden wasn’t.
-He was more flexible than he was as a baby, but not this flexible.
+Take note that while Kaitlyn is this flexible at 18 months, Brayden wasn’t at that age.
+He was more flexible at 18 months old than he was as a baby, but not as flexible as Kaitlyn at 18 months old.
 Do what works for your individual child and family.

 While you may have had a hard time with daylight savings time or daylight savings time ending (the time change) with a baby, it is much easier as your children get older.
 If you have a baby or an older child who still needs things more slow and steady, see my post on Shifting Your Schedule to slowly change the schedule in preparation for the time change.